cvopicka/Sawppy_Rover/docs/Print Suspension Bogie Joints.md

 ### Bogie Pivot

 This part houses the two type 608 bearings and two aluminum extrusion beams, one connecting to mid wheel assembly and the other connecting to rear corner wheel assembly.

 **3D Printing STL File:** [Bogie-Wheels.stl](../STL/Bogie-Wheels.stl)

-**3D Printing Notes**
+**3D Printing Notes:**

 * We will need 2 of these, mirror-image of each other.
 One for each side.
 * Example print durations:
   * Fast PLA rough draft: 2 hours each * 2 sides = 4 hours total.